BodenAI/BodenAVMDataset/README.md

 The images and annotations of this dataset are licensed under a [Creative Commons Attribution 4.0 License](LICENSE).

 ## About Us
-BodenAI is an industry-leading provider for closed-loop toolchains in autonomous driving data.If you have any suggestion about the dataset, find any mistakes in annotations, or commercial cooperation, please contact us.
+BodenAI is an industry-leading provider for closed-loop toolchains in autonomous driving data.
+If you have any suggestion about the dataset, find any mistakes in annotations, or want commercial cooperation, please contact us.

 ## Email address
 company@bodenai.com